extremecoder-rgb/medoraAI/README.md

 ## 🙏 Acknowledgments

 - Built with Streamlit
-- Powered by Groq LLM
+- Powered by Groq LLM (`llama3-8b-8192`)
-- Voice processing by PyAudio, gTTS, and SpeechRecognition
+- Voice processing by PyAudio, gTTS, SpeechRecognition, and streamlit-audiorec
 - Multi-agent architecture inspired by LangChain

 ---